 Students who fail to maintain the minimum requirements of quantitative component of the Satisfactory Academic Progress Policy will be placed on Financial Aid Probation status but will still be eligible to receive financial aid during their probationary period.
-The probation period is one semester.
+The probation period provides for one semester.
+At the end of the semester, students on Probation are evaluated to determine if 67% of course work attempted has been completed.
+If the students have completed 67%, they will be returned to good standing.
 If those students fail to meet the minimum satisfactory academic progress quantitative component at the end of their probationary status, they will be placed on Financial Aid Suspension and will not be eligible to receive any federal financial aid during their Financial Aid Suspension period.